SofT-GRPO: Surpassing Discrete-Token LLM Reinforcement Learning via Gumbel-Reparameterized Soft-Thinking Policy Optimization: Preliminaries

-\textbf{Supervised Fine-tuning (SFT) for Discrete-Token CoT LLM Reasoning.} As straightforward fine-tuning methods for LLM reasoning, SFT methods \citep{wu2025llm, zheng2025reasoning} first collect high-quality CoT labels $[\boldsymbol{R}^*,\boldsymbol{A}^*]$ for each question $\boldsymbol{Q}$.
-Then LLMs are fine-tuned for correct predictions on each of the $|\boldsymbol{R}| + |\boldsymbol{A}|$ tokens.
-However, SFT methods for LLM reasoning highly rely on the quality of CoT labels, which are difficult to obtain for complex datasets.
+\textbf{Supervised Fine-tuning (SFT) for Discrete-Token Reasoning.} As straightforward fine-tuning methods for LLM reasoning, the SFT methods \citep{wu2025llm, zheng2025reasoning} collect high-quality CoT labels for each question and then fine-tune LLMs for correct predictions.
+However, SFT methods highly rely on the quality of CoT labels, which are hard to obtain for complex datasets.
 Moreover, there are also concerns about the out-of-domain generalization ability of SFT \citep{chu2025sft}.

-\textbf{RLVR Fine-tuning for Discrete-Token Reasoning.} RLVR fine-tuning methods such as GRPO \citep{liu2024deepseek}, Dr. GRPO \citep{liu2025understanding}, DAPO \cite{yu2025dapo}, and Lite PPO \citep{liu2025part} sample several CoTs $[\boldsymbol{R}, \boldsymbol{A}]$ and assign a reward to each of them based on the quality of the answers $\boldsymbol{A}$.
-The standard discrete-token GRPO algorithm \citep{shao2024deepseekmath} samples $G$ CoTs for each question $\boldsymbol{Q}$ and optimizes the reasoning policy towards the CoTs with higher rewards.

-The loss function of GRPO is shown in Eq. \eqref{grpo}, where $\hat{A}_{g}$ represents the advantage function for the $g$-th CoT, the reward function $f(\boldsymbol{A}_{t})=1$ if and only if the answer $\boldsymbol{A}_{t}$ is correct, $\epsilon$ is the clipping hyperparameter, $\pi_{\theta_\text{old}}$ is the policy before the update, and $D_{KL}$ represents the KL-divergence of policy $\pi_{\theta}$ and a reference model policy $\pi_{\theta_\text{ref}}$.
-Employing RLVR methods, the average performance of LLMs in numerical reasoning problems can be improved without the need for labels \citep{yue2025does}.
+\textbf{RLVR Fine-tuning for Discrete-Token Reasoning.} RLVR fine-tuning methods such as GRPO \citep{liu2024deepseek}, Dr. GRPO \citep{liu2025understanding}, and DAPO \cite{yu2025dapo} sample several CoTs $[\boldsymbol{R}, \boldsymbol{A}]$ and assign a reward to each of them based on the quality of the answers $\boldsymbol{A}$.
+The standard discrete-token GRPO algorithm \citep{shao2024deepseekmath} samples $G$ CoTs for each question $\boldsymbol{Q}$ with sampling policy $\pi_{\theta_\text{old}}$ and optimizes the reasoning policy towards CoTs with higher rewards.
+Its loss function is shown in Eq. \eqref{grpo}, where $\hat{A}_{g}$ represents the advantage function for the $g$-th CoT, the reward function $f(\boldsymbol{A}_{g})=1$ if and only if the answer $\boldsymbol{A}_{g}$ is correct, $\epsilon$ is the clipping hyperparameter, $p_{g,t}$ is calculated in an off-policy way for both the current policy $\pi_{\theta}$ and the sampling policy $\pi_{\theta_\text{old}}$, and $\mathbb{D}_{KL}$ represents the KL-divergence of $\pi_{\theta}$ and a reference policy $\pi_{\theta_\text{ref}}$.
+RLVR methods can improve the discrete-token reasoning performance of LLMs across a wide range of reasoning problems without the need for CoT labels.
+However, for each CoT in each LLM step, discrete-token GRPO updates the probability of only one token based on the reward.
+As mentioned in \citet{yue2025does}, making RLVR does not really incentivize reasoning capacity in LLMs beyond the base model.